Open-Models-Startup/docs-vite/docs/guides/integration/open-from-github.md

 Create a custom URL that immediately opens the live environment.

 Great job: you've set up the starter project that your users can instantly spin up.
-Now whenever you'd like to quickly demo your framework, you can visit your docs or a "readme.md" file, click the "Open in StackBlitz" button, and load a project.
+Now whenever you'd like to quickly demo your framework, you can visit your docs or a "readme.md" file, click the "Open in OpenModels" button, and load a project.

 _But how about we make this even more convenient?_